jkachmar/tigerbeetle-hs/CONTRIBUTING.md

 We prefer functional changes to source code over stylistic ones.

-If there isn't an established coding guidelines here prefer the style of the module your change is in.
+If there isn't an established coding guideline here prefer the style of the module your change is in.

-Reviewers have limited time and want to focus on changes that change the behaviour of the program rather than nitpicking formatting, naming, and syntax.
+Reviewers have limited time and want to focus on changes that change the behaviour of the program.

 ### FFI Names Mirror C Names ###